 Bliss then Mary took the treatment then Anne lined up for her turn.
 Each said in turn, 'Are you sure it was only three minutes?'

 After the treatment, Humph suggested that they re-tour the ship, and it will be clearer than the first time.
 When the girls had returned from the second tour, they now understood more about what they had seen.

-As they spiralled to the spaceport, the girls were busy pointing out then announcing each landmark.
+They spiralled to the spaceport; the girls were busy pointing out then announcing each landmark.
 They would have had trouble with their town, Humph landed the Terra and dropped the ramp, 'The air here is like Earth if a slightly different smell, after five minutes you won't notice or so Mike tells me.'

 'Yes it seems to have a faint ginger scent,' Anne said, 'And most of the people are blue.'

 'Follow me, and I will introduce you to my associate, apart from being a senior merchant, he is also the king of the sector, though no formality is required,' Humph explained,'Expect some curious looks yourself for being pink.'

 Walking up to a large warehouse, as he led the group in, called out for Loxz.
 A blue gentleman came out of an office and welcomed us, 'Humph, my old friend.
 You have a new crew?'

 'These folk are the Williams family.
 Anne, Harry, Mary and Bliss from Earth they are having a tour with me while Mike and Su Lin are honeymooning,' Humph introduced them, 'This gentleman is El ali Loxz merchant extraordinaire, etc., etc.'